2795 - 都市計劃學

 本課程將透過歷史的文本、專題討論、以及對特定城市空間的時地踏勘解讀,探索前述的問題。課程將分成兩大主軸同步進行:首先,我們將透過規劃史的歷史文本,重新檢視「規劃」專業的緣起,以及其在不同的歷史時空中的空間實踐(practice);源於西歐、北美乃至於日本等中心國家的空間實踐經驗一度透過殖民的過程反覆書寫了第三世界與後進資本主義國家的城市地景,其後又透過跨國的合作計畫培訓技術官僚,鞏固了一套既定的價值體系。透過對歷史文本的耙梳,將有助於同學理解當下台灣城市空間形式形成之過程及其背後的潛藏的意識型態。另一主軸,則循慣常出現在都市計畫領域中的用詞(terminology)照表操課巡視一次,並同時不斷對照前一主軸課程所提及的城市歷史文本,以台灣的經驗與實質空間形式相互對話。本課程期望跳脫過去都市計畫課程系列專有名詞解析的單調與僵硬,提供給建築系的同學更多的機會去使用、發展與優化新的閱讀城市技巧。

-What shapes the city?
+What shapes cities?

 How do different urban institutions shape different urban forms?
 What is the importance of these differences?